On 9/11, I Was in Middle School 3 Blocks From the World Trade Center

 I was eventually able to feel safe, happy and calm in my own skin and in the world around me.
 I was able to take that 12-year-old girl who never had a chance to become a woman and raise her to become "me."

 I was finally able to figure out who I could be if I re-learned how to respond to the world and myself, and how to cultivate qualities I'd never had the chance to because I was always just "surviving" from one day to the next throughout my teenage life.

 "How do you feel reflecting back on that day twenty years later?"
-It's a question I've been asked many times this year, and it's far too big of a question to be able to simply answer.
+It's a question I've been asked many times, and it's far too big of a question to be able to simply answer.